We’ve never met a home that came with instructions — but fortunately for you, our form does!

 Reducing an image’s size is easy when you follow this step-by-step guide that shows how to do it online or on a Windows or Mac computer.

-These image file formats work best with our form: JPEG, GIF, PNG or PDF.
+These image file formats work best with our forms: JPG, JPEG, GIF, PNG.

 Need to reduce a video’s size?
 That’s easy, too, when you follow this guide.

-These video formats work best with our form: MP4 or MOV.
+These video formats work best with our form: MP4, MOV, WMV or AVI.

 ‘Internal Server Error’